asafiw/simloud-docs/docs/AWS/enable-cost-explorer.md

 **Step 2** - enable Simloud tag through cost allocation tag:

-1. Create and deploy at least one [infrastructure](https://console.aws.amazon.com/billing/home#/preferences/tags) using Simloud UI.
+1. Create at least one deployment using Simloud UI.

-2. In AWS Console, go to Services Billing Cost allocation tags, choose **User-Defined Cost Allocation Tags** tab.
+2. In AWS Console, go to Services Billing [Cost allocation tags](https://console.aws.amazon.com/billing/home#/preferences/tags), choose **User-Defined Cost Allocation Tags** tab.
 3. Find _simloud:environment_ tag (by searching the input box), check it and press **Activate**.
     If tag was not found, it's necessary to wait up to 24 hours OR try to press **Refresh**.